(Last updated 07/13/2017)

 July 13, 2017: We are currently shipping

-TetraMics roughly two weeks from receiving an order.
+TetraMics roughly three weeks from receiving an order.

 Core Sound is pleased to introduce its groundbreaking TetraMic, the first portable, single point, stereo & surround sound Ambisonic soundfield microphone to be its type in the world.
 Compare its performance to similar soundfield microphones selling for $3000 or more and you'll be quite amazed.

 Based on the principles of Ambisonic recording developed by Michael